lykmapipo/common/DOCUMENTATION.md

 #### hasAll(collection, values)

-check if all value are in a collection
+Check if all value are in a collection